GSK response to the situation in Ukraine

 Our medical staff provide a sustained scientific dialogue with healthcare experts, addressing the needs of the scientific community for new scientific data and reliable medical information on vaccination, respiratory and anti-infective medicine.

 Please note that GSK Group of Companies is not responsible for the information posted on third party sites.
-Trademarks are owned by or licensed to the GSK group of companies. © 2001-2021 GSK group of companies or its licensor.
 The materials use illustrations that are hypothetical and do not suggest that the depicted models underwent medical interventions or suffered from diseases.